 There is no appeal process after the decision is made in respect of the land or property.
 However a complaint can be made to us if you feel that the correct procedure has not been followed.

 If the owner of the asset objects to their building or land being placed on the List of Assets of Community Value (80kb), they will have a right to an internal review by us.
 Detailed guidance will be issued to the land owner at time of listing.
 We will conduct the review within 8 weeks.
 If the owner remains in disagreement with the listing after the initial review they have a right of appeal to an independent tribunal.

 Once an asset has been listed on the council’s List of Assets of Community Value nothing further will happen unless the owner decides to dispose of it, either through a freehold sale, or the grant or assignment of a qualifying lease (ie originally granted for at least 25 years).

 The owner of the asset must advise us when they intend to sell it – we will then update the List of Assets of Community Value (80kb) to reflect this as well as informing the nominator in writing.

 Unless an exemption applies, the asset owner will only be able to dispose of it after a specified time period has expired:

-- A 6 week interim period will apply in all cases from the date that the owner notifies us that he or she wishes to sell the asset.
+- a six week interim period will apply in all cases from the date that the owner notifies us that he or she wishes to sell the asset.
 This period will allow eligible community interest groups to make a written request to us to be treated as a potential bidder (It is important to note that not all the groups mentioned in the ‘Who may nominate an asset’ section above are eligible to place a bid).
-If none do so, the asset owner is free to sell at the end of the 6 weeks.
+If none do so, the asset owner is free to sell at the end of the six weeks

-Asset owners are requested to inform the council if they have become the new owner of listed land or buildings (together with their name and address details).
+Asset owners are requested to inform us if they have become the new owner of listed land or buildings (together with their name and address details).